lucho1503/AirBnB_clone/README.md

 ## Usages

-create the file `./console.py` we import the cmd module that is used to build custom command interpreters using methods to build that interpreter you execute the file and it will show us the interpreter of commands ready to be used
+create the file `./console.py` we import the **cmd** module that is used to build custom command interpreters using methods to build that interpreter you execute the file and it will show us the interpreter of commands ready to be used.

 ## Command list

-We will show a list of commands that were used in this project from which you can use
+We will show a list of commands that were used in this project from which you can use:

 | command | Syntax | Description |
 | --- | --- | --- |